OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/StAndrews.md

 - Nikolaus conference 2017 (Aachen, 8-9 December 2017, www.math.rwth-aachen.de/Nikolaus2017/) - Markus

+- "Jupyter in GAP and other CAS" workshop (June 4th - June 8th 2018, University of St Andrews, http://gapdays.de/gap-jupyter-days2018/)

 Future events:

-- "Jupyter in GAP and other CAS" workshop (June 4th - June 8th 2018, University of St Andrews, http://gapdays.de/gap-jupyter-days2018/)

 - Demonstrating Jupyter GAP interface at the 20th Postgraduate Group Theory Conference (St Andrews, 17-20th July, 2018, https://en-gb.facebook.com/pgtc2018/)

-- Markus sent two session proposals to the International Congress on Mathematical Software (ICMS 2018, University of Notre Dame, 24-27 July 2018, http://icms-conference.org/2018/), one for interoperability in mathematical software, one for permutation group search methods
+- Two sessions at the International Congress on Mathematical Software (ICMS 2018, University of Notre Dame, 24-27 July 2018, http://icms-conference.org/2018/), one on interoperability in mathematical software, one on backtrack search methods in group theory and combinatorics)

-- Proposal for a workshop on dependent types in mathematical software at 11th Conference on Intelligent Computer Mathematics (CICM 2018, August 13-17, 2018, RISC, Hagenberg, https://www.cicm-conference.org/2018/cicm.php), to be submitted in February 2018
+- Accepted workshop "Computer Algebra in the Age of Types (CAAT)" 11th Conference on Intelligent Computer Mathematics (CICM 2018, August 13-17, 2018, RISC, Hagenberg, https://www.cicm-conference.org/2018/cicm.php),

+- GAP Days Fall 2018 in Siegen (Markus)

+- Tentatively planned GAP Days in Halle (Saale) as an outreach event to potential users and students (Markus)

 ## Other